ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/overview.md

 - [**GBIFTaxa**](gbif_taxa.md): This describes taxa used in the Data worksheets, using the GBIF taxonomy backbone as a reference.
 This is best for observational data.
 - [**NCBITaxa**](ncbi_taxa.md): This describes taxa used in the Data worksheets, using the NCBI taxonomy database as a reference.
+- [**SeqTaxa**](sequenced_taxa.md): This describes taxa used in the Data worksheets, this intended for machine-generated taxonomy and is validated in a high trust manner.
-This is best for sequencing data.
+  This should only be used for sequencing data.
 - [**Locations**](locations.md): This describes all the sampling locations used in the dataset.
 - [**Data worksheets**](data.md): After these worksheets come your data tables.
 You